Kyla Quillin, M.A.

 Participant, Women in Mathematics, Institute for Advanced Study, Princeton

-In addition to learning and teaching math and technology, I’ve studied math in Hungary and Colombia, Iyengar Yoga in India, and salsa and afro-Cuban dance in Cuba.
-I am developing fluency in Spanish and American Sign Language.
+In addition to learning and teaching math and technology, Kyla has studied math in Hungary and Colombia, Iyengar Yoga in India, and salsa and afro-Cuban dance in Cuba.
+She is developing fluency in Spanish and American Sign Language.